 Often, before an implant is placed, a doctor will first place a balloon (or tissue expander) beneath the chest muscle.
 Saline is added to the expander every 1 to 2 weeks to help stretch the skin and muscle.
 This may take several months.
 When the muscle and skin are stretched enough, the expander is taken out and an implant is put in.

-Author: Healthwise Staff Sarah A. Marshall, MD - Family Medicine Kathleen Romito, MD - Family Medicine Laura S. Dominici, MD - Surgery, General Surgery, Oncology
+Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Kathleen Romito MD - Family Medicine Laura S. Dominici MD - General Surgery, Breast Surgical Oncology